 Global Banking and Markets ("GBM") provides corporate clients with lending and transaction services, investment banking advice, and access to capital markets.
-GBM is a full-service wholesale bank in the Americas, with operations in 16 countries, serving clients across Canada, the U.S., Pacific Alliance countries and Brazil, Europe and Asia-Pacific.
+GBM is a full-service wholesale bank in the Americas serving clients across Canada, the United States, Latin America, Europe, and Asia-Pacific.